 Affectionately referred to by many as ‘nature’s butter’, this dreamy fruit is a god send for those going dairy free.
 Naturally rich and creamy, when ripe, avocado can be used as a spread or mashed with other ingredients for a guacamole.
 Make them a staple in your new dairy-free diet.

 Nut butters are great for giving your food an extra protein boost, and if you’re trying to cut dairy out, they are sure to fill the gap.
-Peanut butter is the most common variety,
+Peanut butter is the most common variety, but why not try making your own very simple nut or see butter?

 When you mention the fact that you’re thinking about cutting dairy out, many people will instantly comment on the lack of calcium, which milk is a primary source of in most modern diets.
 This might be a concern at first considering its importance for our bone health, but the truth is, better quality sources of calcium can be found elsewhere, but you do need to make sure you’re eating a lot of them, or supplementing.